 Most organizations are trying to adopt Agile in their daily functioning, for different objectives – it could be to develop products and services, or to gain operational efficiency.
 The Agile manifesto was published almost two decades ago, and it’s still prominent for marketing, operation, and HR teams.
 But, is “Agile” the best framework for IT operations?
-This has been a much-debated topic; let’s see how Agile works for frictionless IT operations.
+As an agile focussed product design and development company, the dedicated and talented team at Perfomatix handles the entire product development and engineering lifecycle, from analyzing the customer’s problem statement to implementing the best product engineering services that add value to their business requirements.
+Let’s see how Agile works for frictionless IT operations.

 Agile for IT Operations